bipin-babu/Hello-world/README.md

 # Hello-world
 This is a repository to practice github flow
-This is atest commit I'm making here, learning new rhings feel nice.
+This is a test commit I'm making here, learning new things feel nice.